Introduction to CPIX¶

 <ContentKey>element.
 The primary use of this is to enable the use of DRM systems that associate a single IV with each CEK and whose DRM client implementations are unable to extract the IV from the content, requiring the license server to deliver the IV together with the CEK upon request.
 Use of this attribute is not recommended except for compatibility with such DRM systems.

-- If you work with pre-encrypted content, it is not necessary to provide a CEK in your CPIX document as Unified Origin only requires a CEK to encrypt content and not for generating the necessary signaling.
+- If you work with pre-encrypted content, it is not necessary to provide a CEK in your CPIX document as the platform only requires a CEK to encrypt content and not for generating the necessary signaling.

 As stated above, a CPIX document may contain a